DeusArtifex/Delete_All_Spaces/README.md

 # Delete_All_Spaces
-Python script that replaces all the spaces with underscores in filenames of all the files in the specified folder
+Python script that replaces all the spaces with underscores in filenames of all the files in the specified folder Project made with the purpouse of fixing some old directories with incorrect naming convention and out of boredom.
+Uses basic python file operations and command line arguments.

 ## Usage
 	del_all_spaces.py -d [desired_path]